Karlos-Eduardo-Mrqs/Construcao-Html-Css-Javascript/Styling-Css/Module 2 - (Appearance)/Bordes-Number_06/Border.md

 Using border and then the side you want, example:``border-left: none;``.

 - Round:
 We can transform a simple square box into a circle, thanks to the **border-radius** command.
-The larger the number, the rounder it becomes, notice when we assign 200px.Furthermore, just as we can tell which direction has an edge or not, the same goes for rounding.[Go here to see](https://www.w3schools.com/cssref/css3_pr_border-radius.php).
+The larger the number, the rounder it becomes, notice when we assign 200px.Furthermore, just as we can tell which direction has an edge or not, the same goes for rounding.

 ![image](https://github.com/Karlos-Eduardo-Mrqs/Construcao-Html-Css-Javascript/assets/172524894/d67e71de-ef48-4952-937b-91d0cde81923)

 - Definition and Usage Round:

 The border-radius property defines the radius of the element's corners.This property can have from one to four values.
 Here are the rules:

 1. Four values - border-radius: 15px 50px 30px 5px;